Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

 The second day is mainly spent exploring the riches of the ancient city of Kathmandu Valley.
-After breakfast, we head towards Kathmandu Durbar Square, the palace that used to be the home of the ancient kings of Nepal.
+After breakfast, we head towards Kathmandu Durbar Square, the palace that once served as the home of Nepal's ancient kings.

 After exploring that old monumental brilliance, we march towards the holiest Hindu temple, Pashupatinath.
 There, we spend 2 to 3 odd hours viewing the shrines, statues, and temples related to the gods and goddesses of Hindu culture.